 Stigma & Patient Autonomy

-Fluffy FriendsTM also respect patients’ decisions about how to handle the stigmas associated with these diagnoses.
-Designing the augmentation on the interior of the stuffed animal is a key design feature.
-Each diagnostic symbol can be kept inside a hidden pocket, concealing what makes them so unique and transforming them from an ordinary stuffed animal into a medical tool and vice versa.
-The convertible aspect of Fluffy FriendsTM is not seen in similar medically therapeutic products.
-Concealing the personalized diagnostic symbol, therefore hiding what differentiates Fluffy FriendsTM from ordinary stuffed animals, is crucial for addressing the challenges patients experience.
+Fluffy FriendsTM give patients full autonomy over how to handle the stigmas associated with these diagnoses.
+Designing the augmentation on the interior of the teddy bear is a key feature.
+Each diagnostic symbol can be kept inside a hidden pocket, concealing what makes them so unique and transforming them from an ordinary teddy bear into a medical tool and vice versa.
 While visible chronic conditions are hardly concealable, disclosing invisible chronic conditions are quite complicated.
-The concealability of Fluffy FriendsTM also mirrors the concealability of patients’ diagnosis as well .
-Patients often perceive immense risks with disclosure of their diagnosis to their social network due to the many stigmas surrounding chronic illnesses .
+The concealability of Fluffy FriendsTM also mirrors the permanence and concealability of patients’ diagnosis as well .
+Patients often perceive immense risks with disclosure of their diagnosis to their network due to the many stigmas and repeated misunderstandings about chronic illnesses .
 Every implication and physical aspect of Fluffy FriendsTM actually embodies the founder’s goal of addressing psychosocial Fluffy FriendsTM in the product itself.